2.4: Operating Systems

 The final function of an operating system is to provide a user interface.
 This includes:

-Allowing access to system settings such as hardware options.
+System settings can be accessed such as network and hardware options.

 2.4 - Operating Systems: